skills/hello-github-actions/README.md

 **To start this course: [<img width="150" alt="Use this template" src="https://user-images.githubusercontent.com/1221423/148581131-555c0fb8-5361-4450-a760-75fa6219a2fc.png">](https://github.com/githublearn/hello-github-actions/generate)**

-> We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).<br>
+> We recommend creating a public repository, as private repositories will [use Actions minutes](https://docs.github.com/billing/managing-billing-for-github-actions/about-billing-for-github-actions).<br>
 > After you make your own repository, wait about 20 seconds and refresh.
 I will go to the next step.

-Automation is key for streamlining your work processes, and GitHub Actions are the best way to supercharge your workflow.
+Automation is key for streamlining your work processes, and [GitHub Actions](https://docs.github.com/actions) is the best way to supercharge your workflow.

 - **Who is this for**: Developers, DevOps engineers, students, managers, teams, GitHub users
 - **What you'll learn**: Create workflow files, trigger workflows, find workflow logs
-- **What you'll build**: An action workflow that will check emoji shortcode references in Markdown files
+- **What you'll build**: An Actions workflow that will check emoji shortcode references in Markdown files
 - **Prerequisites**: In this course you will work with issues and pull requests, as well as edit files.
-We recommend you take the [Introduction to GitHub](/githublearn/introduction-to-github) course, first!
+We recommend you take the [Introduction to GitHub](/githublearn/introduction-to-github) course first!
 - **How long**: This course is 5 steps and can be finished in less than two hours

 </details>